TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/playtesting_editing.md

 The same rules apply when editing normally, with a few differences:

 - You can select the character you want to control by selecting it and pressing O.
+	- The currently controlled entity is always highlighted in bright yellow.
 - When you are done testing your changes
 To re-apply your changes, press Ctrl+Enter.